xcp-ng/xcp-ng-org/docs/develprocess.md

 ### Contribution to upstream projects
 Development (as in "write code") in XCP-ng project is mostly made of contributions to upstream projects such as <https://github.com/xapi-project/>, <https://wiki.xenproject.org/wiki/Submitting_Xen_Project_Patches> or <https://github.com/xenserver/>.

-For some pieces of upstream software, we have github "forks" at <https://github.com/xcp-ng>.
-For others we contribute directly without a github fork and apply the patches directly on the RPMs at <https://github.com/xcp-ng-rpms/>.
+For some pieces of upstream software, we have GitHub "forks" at <https://github.com/xcp-ng>.
+For others we contribute directly without a GitHub fork and apply the patches directly on the RPMs at <https://github.com/xcp-ng-rpms/>.

 ### Components we **are** the upstream for
 Our policy is to upstream everything if possible.
 However, there are some exceptions: